 For more information, menus and to book, see The Shearing Shed website.

 Hannaford and Sachs' Shearing Shed, Kangaroo Island.

 South Australia is the proud home of world-famous chefs, serving game-changing dishes in their Adelaide restaurants and using produce sourced from our bountiful regions.

-Johannesburg-born Duncan Welgemoed serves red hot, authentic South African cuisine at Adelaide’s wildly different Africola while Jock Zonfrillo works his magic with native ingredients at the unparalleled Orana.
+, awarded 2017 Restaurant of the Year by Gourmet Traveller. while Johannesburg-born Duncan Welgemoed serves red hot, authentic South African cuisine at Adelaide’s wildly different Africola.

 Queen of the Barossa, Maggie Beer, is known around the world for her heart-melting home-style cooking, while Yorkshire-born Sean Connolly brings a lifetime to culinary experience to Adelaide’s Sean’s Kitchen.

 One of the newest (and best) additions to Adelaide’s food scene is Japanese-inspired Shōbōshō – the creation of Simon Kardachi (the genius behind Osteria Oggi, Press and Melt) and globetrotting Head Chef, Adam Liston.

 Steeped in history and drenched in class, wash it all down in Adelaide’s booming bar scene.
 Spend the night chilling in neon-lit East End lofts or wining and dining alfresco on bustling Peel Street, Leigh Street and Ebenezer Place.
 One of Adelaide's premier drinking and dining spots is King William Street's 2KW.
 Sip a classic cocktail in the rooftop garden, looking out over a blanket of city lights or take your pick from Head Chef Daniel Lawrence's expertly-curated modern Australian menu.

 2KW Bar and Restaurant, Adelaide.